Be sure to check the suitable items page for more information on what items are accepted.

 Here is how it works

-- Bring items to your tagger in bags or boxes that you do NOT want returned
+Bring items to your tagger in baskets, boxes or tubs; you will need to pick up if you want back

-- Your check will be mailed 2 weeks following sale when all other consignor checks are mailed
+Your check will be mailed 2 weeks following sale when all consignor checks are mailed

 Your tagger will tag your items according to OWB pricing guidelines.
 We'll take care of donating any unsold items at the conclusion of the sale if you choose to donate the items to our charities.
 You will get the tax deduction for these items.
 If you want to pick your unsold items up following the sale, you will do that at the sale on the assigned Consignor Pick-up day.
 With our pricing and prepping expertise, you'll likely have little left!